3 Steps to Meaningful Digital Transformation

 In its simplest form, digital transformation refers to using digital technology to create new and improve existing ways of doing business and serving customers.
 And, regardless of the industry, organizations are recognizing how the vital this is for their future.

-The challenge with digital transformation is knowing where to start and which levers to pull.
+The challenge with digital transformation initiatives is knowing where to start and which levers to pull.

 Reports show that more than half of current companies lack the internal structure and practices to compete with new and emerging digital organizations.
 Complaints we commonly hear are, “we aren’t moving fast enough” or “we don’t innovate well.”

 Organization size doesn’t matter here.
 Everyone remembers when Blockbuster focused on building more stores while Netflix focused on making video rental more convenient.
-This highlights that even the largest companies with the biggest budgets struggle with challenges like a lack of shared vision or teams focusing on systems and features rather than solutions and outcomes.
+This highlights that even the largest companies with the biggest budgets struggle.
+All organizations face like a lack of shared vision or teams focusing on systems and features rather than solutions and outcomes.

 To make meaningful and lasting change that enables you to thrive requires a holistic digital strategy.